zhaoda/leo.github.io/_posts/2015-07-25-my-two-cents-on-modules-in-node.md

 4. **Faster, more secure and easier on large deployments:** If there's a machine with multiple apps on it, there won't be hundreds of thousands instances of the same module which need to be updated to a specific version.
 There's only one instance of this module on the system: The latest.
 And if you're now thinking: "What if an app needs an older version of an module?" — If that's a big point for you, what about creating a single, global folder for this module which contains multiple versions: 1.0.0, 1.0.1 and 1.0.2 for example, etc. — Because if you ask me, *latest* should always be the default, there shouldn't be an excuse.
 But if it's really necessary, than the app could also require it.

-If a module depends on other modules, NPM will still install those automatically if they're listed within the `package.son` file.
+If a module depends on other modules, NPM will still install those automatically if they're listed within the `package.json` file.
 Just globally (by default), rather than locally.

 ---